yung-turabian/hasktan/README.md

 A small, interpreted Haskell-derived toy language.

-# How to build & run
+# How to Build & Run

 Configure your enviroment with this script, or setup GHC along with Alex and Happy.
 ```bash